Our current and recent work

 Government Online Engagement Service (GOES)

-During 2016, Govt.nz has worked with our colleagues in the Department of Internal Affairs' digital advisory team to build an online tool which encourages government agencies to make consultations easy-to-find, easy-to-use and structured around user needs.
+During 2016 we built an online tool which encourages government agencies to make consultations easy-to-find, easy-to-use and structured around user needs.

 The aim of GOES is to help agencies: